-- Step 3 Click OK to continue. - Step 4 Choose an allowed protocols service that you have already created from the Network Access Service drop-down menu.
+- Step 3 Click OK to continue. - Step 4 Choose an allowed protocol that you have already created from the Network Access Service drop-down list.

-To choose your allowed protocols service, expand the Allowed Protocols service list by clicking the icon as shown in Figure 15-4.
+To choose your allowed protocols service, expand the Allowed Protocols list by clicking the vicon as shown in Figure 16-4.